 Qualitative Fit Testing

 Before beginning the qualitative fit testing protocol, employees are given a description of the fit test and their responsibilities during the procedure.
-Excercises that the test subject performs include:
+Exercises that the test subject performs include:

-- Deep breathin: standing position without talking and breathing slowly and deeply
+- Deep breathing: standing position without talking and breathing slowly and deeply.

-Each test excercise is performed for one minute.
+Each test exercise is performed for one minute.